spud-game-engine/spud-slices/README.md

 If you open index.html in a web-browser, it automatically does a complete unit test of the library.
 If you would like to contribute to the unit testing, for now, the tests are held in `main.js`.

+> NOTE: Now moving unit testing to ava unit testing.
+Old stuff is now just for
+> reference so I can make the new stuff.